Why the Marriott Bonvoy Brilliant is worth it

 There are the published benefits of cards, and then there are the unpublished and promotional benefits of cards, which come around every so often.
 This is an area where Amex is particularly good, thanks in large part to the Amex Offers program.

-In 2020 alone, I expect to get at least $300 in additional statement credits by using this card.
+In 2020 alone, I received over $300 in additional statement credits by using this card.

-Lastly, this year alone there have been three offers on my account for saving money when spending a certain amount at Marriott properties:
+Lastly, in 2020 alone there were three offers on my account for saving money when spending a certain amount at Marriott properties:

 - In the spring I had an offer for $75 back when spending $250+